Get Started

 The process typically unfolds in four stages:

 This four-stage flow is enabled by a growing ecosystem of open protocols.
-The Agentic Commerce Protocol (ACP), developed by Stripe and OpenAI, powers ChatGPT's Instant Checkout feature.
+The Agentic Commerce Protocol (ACP), developed by Stripe and OpenAI, powers ChatGPT Shopping product discovery and merchant redirect.
 Google's Universal Commerce Protocol (UCP), launched at NRF 2026, covers the full commerce journey from discovery to post-purchase.
 Anthropic's Model Context Protocol (MCP) provides the data connectivity layer that lets agents access real-time inventory, pricing, and product details.

 Why Agentic Commerce Matters Now